Naturopathic Medicine: A Guide to Natural Health Solutions

 The next step in this American herbal tradition came with the great healer Dr. Samuel Thompson (1769-1843).
 It was Thompson who acquired a broad knowledge of herbs and healing through his personal experience.
 His mother had died and his wife was nearly killed by the regular physicians (who became the Aellopaths of today).
 Thompson saved her using herbal medical techniques.
 From this experience, he brought together the Native American and European philosophies and herbs to form Thompsonian Herbalism.
 Thompson became a very popular herbalist in the 1840s and it is estimated that a full one-fifth of the population of America used Thompsonian Herbalism to treat their diseases.
 His success was so great that many doctors and herbalists began calling themselves Thompsonians.
 These Thompsonian herbalists did not want to associate themselves with the ‘regular’ physicians of their time who used drastic, toxic, and sometimes deadly techniques, much like today’s medical disaster.

 Thompson believed what the father of medicine believed, that disease was really simple and theories made a needless mystery of medicine.
-He further believed that the mystery of medicine prevented ordinary people from taking responsibility for their own health.
+He further believed that the mystery of medicine prevented ordinary people from taking responsibility for their health.
 This confusion exists today and separates people from truly curing any disease.
 This is why modern medicine has outlawed the use of the word cure while looking for cures that they have never found and never will find.

 Naturopathic Medicine and The Herb Prof: A Natural Connection